andreaszico/covid-19-tracker-reactJS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Live Hosting

-In the project directory, you can run:
+You can see the project on: https://covid-19-tracker-31774.web.app/

 ### `yarn start`